 An Artisanal Masterpiece of Acoustic Glory

-Listening to the Diptyque dp140 is a unique experience that will surprise you.
-From the first presentations of this model, the listeners were conquered by the transparency, the speed and the exceptional amplitude of the sound stage reproduced by this high-end speaker with its unique design.
+Listening to Diptyque Audio DP 140 MK II speakers is an unforgettable experience.
+As soon as the first presentations of this model, the listeners were won over by the transparency, speed and exceptional magnitude of the sound scene reproduced by these speakers with a unique design.

 isodynamic acoustic panel